SANDEEP-SQL/Cryptocurrency/README.md

 |      5 | 167909    | BTC    | 2017-01-01 | BUY      |       50 |           0.30 | 2017-01-01 00:00:00 |

-Note: the `LIMIT 5` in the above queries will return us only the first 5 rows from each dataset.
+Note: the `TOP 5` in the above queries will return us only the first 5 rows from each dataset.

 It is a good practice to always `LIMIT` your queries just in case the tables are huge - you don't want to be trying to return all 5 million rows from a huge table when you are just inspecting the data for the first time!